“I feel less angry at everything now.”

 Billie’s negative behaviours at school and home were escalating after her father’s arrest.
 Arguments at home, increased unhealthy behaviours and spiralling anxiety were just some of the side effects of her trauma.

-Billie also participated in the development of the Dylan’s Story book, allowing her to explore her feelings about her father’s arrest and its impact on her emotional wellbeing.
-Billie also made use of resources that helped her to understand her father’s situation in prison and quell any misconceptions she had.
+This experience allowed her to explore her feelings about her father’s arrest and its impact on her emotional wellbeing.
+Over time, Billie was able to better understand her father’s situation in prison and quell any misconceptions she had.

 “I feel less angry at everything now and I’m more open to understanding other people’s emotions.
 I’m grateful for the support I received.”